Revenues were up 8% while earnings and dividends per share were up 13%, continuing the company’s long track record of impressive results.

 Obviously it’s disappointing to lose money on an investment, but the important thing is to focus on the big picture, apply the relevant lessons and keep moving forwards.

-In this case, TRG has provided me with important lesson about lease obligations and accounting transparency, and a reminder that companies relying on “big wins” (e.g. picking the next big dining trend to ride) are almost always more risky.
+In this case, TRG has provided me with an important lesson about lease obligations and accounting transparency, and a reminder that companies relying on “big wins” (e.g. picking the next big dining trend to ride) are almost always more risky.

 As usual, the proceeds from the sale of The Restaurant Group will be reinvested into a new holding next month, with an initial position size of around 4%.